 Volume 4: The manuscripts of the 15th and early 16th centuries (in progress)

 All volumes of the catalogue can be found in our reading room under the signature M 741, further copies can be borrowed via the Bamberg Catalogue.

-Facsimiles of manuscripts that are in the Bamberg State Library from our own collection and those of other libraries may be found in the lists below:
+Facsimiles of manuscripts that are in the Bamberg State Library from our own collection and those of other libraries may be found in a separate list.

-For the following manuscripts, there are (partial) facsimiles readily available:
+For the following manuscripts, there are (partial) facsimiles available: